banner_for_desktop banner_for_responsive

 Is divorce mediation always the best way to get divorced?

 No. It is probably better to skip mediation and go directly to an attorney to represent you if: there is domestic violence or restraining orders; one spouse is very dominant and the less powerful spouse is unable to express what he/she wants; or a spouse is likely to hide significant income and assets from the other spouse.
+See the “cons” in this divorce mediation pros and cons blog post.

 Are conversations during divorce mediation confidential?